Get all the latest data for Calabarzon

 So, is now a good time?

-This is not financial or investment advice, and we don't know your personal situation, so please do your own research and consult with professionals before making any decisions.
+This is not financial or investment advice, because we do not know your personal situation, your financing, or your risk tolerance, so you should do your own research.

 Is it smart to buy now in Calabarzon, or should I wait as of 2026?